hugollm/react-bootstrap/README.md

 ## Features

-* Get a working javascript project without the setup fatigue.
+* Working "hello world" application out of the box.
 * Write your code using new javascript features from es2015 (import, export, class, etc).
 * Write your react components with JSX.
+* Development server with hot module replacement for react components and styles.
+This means you will not be annoyed by a page refresh everytime you change something.
+* Write your styles in Sass.
+Keep the files close to your components.
+* Source maps.
+You can find errors from browser without having to read bundle code.
-* Development server with a fast live reload.
+* Optimized build with uglify.
-* Uglified build.
-* The setup is as simple as it gets (at least with javascript).
-You should have no problem extending it to your needs.
+* You can safely heavy cache your assets in production.
+The build command generates references with unique hashes.

 ## Quick Start